-It is also of note that the recent sharp slide of USD/ZAR from that 19.00 area only sagged to the very top of the near-term 18.00-17.80 recent congestion support.
+It is also of note that the recent sharp slide of USD/ZAR from that 19.00 area only sagged to the very top of the near-term 18.00-17.80 recent congestion support prior to getting the bid back.
 As such, the near-term aggressive up trend was not in any way threatened.
-There is also the current sharp upsurge in the wake of the US EQUITIES substantial near-term slide.
-No surprise there outside of the degree of the USD/ZAR recovery all the way back nearer to the 19.00 area.
+There was also the recent sharp upsurge in the wake of the US EQUITIES substantial near-term slide, which has reversed to some degree on the subsequent US EQUITIES rally.